Posted on behalf of Gordon & Partners on May 23, 2013 in Personal Injury

 At Gordon & Partners, our attorneys are proud to protect the rights of citizens throughout the state of Florida and beyond and will seek the MAXIMUM compensation benefits available in the court of law.
 We have also obtained favorable verdicts and settlements for thousands of clients and work tirelessly on each client’s individual case.

-Having headquarters in Palm Beach Gardens, Stuart, and Davie, we are able to provide services throughout the entire state of Florida.
+Having headquarters in Palm Beach Gardens, Stuart, and Plantation, we are able to provide services throughout the entire state of Florida.

 Some local areas we serve include: